Private Preview

 • Frame, hood, and deflector each in three independent sections

-• Smaller sections easier to handle, ship, and install without damage
+• Smaller sections easier to handle, ship, and install

 Built to stay in the field.